Liouville's theorem and the foundation of classical mechanics: 7. Invariance of the Poisson algebra

 The Poisson bracket satisfy a set of algebraic properties.
 It is antisymmetric, i.e.

 It satisfy linearity, i.e.

 Furthermore, it satisfy the product rule and the Jacobi identity, i.e.

 These properties define the Poisson algebra of classical mechanics.
-Since the Gibbs-Liouville equation for the incompressible Hamiltonian flow can be expressed in terms of the Poisson bracket, the Gibbs-Liouville theorem can equivalently be stated by saying that the evolution in time of any given system is deterministic if it leave the Poisson algebra invariant.
+Since the Liouville equation for the incompressible Hamiltonian flow can be expressed in terms of the Poisson bracket, the Liouville theorem can equivalently be stated by saying that the evolution in time of any given system conserve information if it leave the Poisson algebra invariant.